 Sun Hung Kei Properties (SHKP) ICC Light and Music Show, which premiered in April 2013, takes place on the facade of Hong Kong's tallest building, International Commerce Centre, above Kowloon Station and holds the Guinness World Record for the largest light and sound show on a single building.

-The show takes place three times nightly, from 19-00 to 19-40, 20-25 to 20-55 and 21-10 to 22-00.
+The show takes place twice nightly at 7-45pm and 9pm.
 Recommended viewing places are the outdoor terraces of Podium Levels 3 and 4 of IFC Mall and anywhere along the waterfront promenades of Hong Kong Island, from Sheung Wan to Causeway Bay.
 The accompanying music is broadcast at Podium Levels 3 and 4 of IFC Mall and at ICC and tailor-made ICC Light and Music Show apps are available for iPhone and Android platforms enabling the public to listen to the synchronised music.

 ICC Light and Music Show is presented nightly on the façade of International Commerce Centre, Hong Kong's tallest building

 A common Hong Kong Wi-Fi brand, Wi-Fi.HK, was launched on 5th August 2014 which enables the public and visitors to easily identify free Wi-Fi hotspots throughout the territory.

 Locals and visitors can connect to free Wi-Fi if they can access Wi-Fi hotspots under the brand Wi-Fi.HK with smartphones or mobile devices, or at places with the Wi-Fi.HK signage.
 The Wi-Fi service provided is either completely free or free for at least 30 minutes.
 No registration is required.